(Page updated March 2021)

-Most classes are held at the Founders Building, 701 South Main Street, Grapevine, Texas 76051 (This is not the Chapter 124 mailing address.
+Most classes are now being held at the Public Storage, Suite 102, 102 N MacArthur, Irving, TX 75061.
+This is not the Chapter 124 mailing address.
 Address for Chapter officers and the Education Director are listed on the Chapter web page.)
 On occasion alternative class locations are used.
 Check the class announcement for class location.

 CR-100 –Kitchen Clock Repair.
 Four Days (9 AM. to 5PM.)
 This introductory clock repair course covers repair and adjustment of the open mainspring, eight day, time and strike movement typically found in American kitchen and mantle clocks.
 Focus is on disassembly, cleaning, repair, reassembly, lubrication and movement adjustment.
 Nomenclature will be taught as well as the theory of time train calculation.
 Specific skills taught include mainspring letdown, disassembly, cleaning, bushing installation, mainspring replacement, pivot polishing, escapement and strike train repair.
 Pivot polishing equipment will be provided.
 Students must bring an American open escapement clock and minimum hand tools to class.
 This course is intended as a clock repair foundation class for those who want to maintain their own collection and those who plan to take more advanced classes.
 Pre-requisites: none.